 A threat may be listed as a key threatening process under the NSW Biodiversity Conservation Act 2016 if it:

 - adversely affects threatened species, populations of a species or ecological communities

 - could cause species, populations of a species or ecological communities to become threatened.

 Key threatening processes are managed under the Biodiversity Conservation Program or with threat abatement plans under the Saving our Species program.

 Some key threatening processes that pose threats to native plants and animals in New South Wales

 Changes to rainfall or temperature can threaten the survival of native species or ecological communities.
 Climate change also interacts with other threatening processes like fire and weeds.
 In combination, these processes can significantly increase the risk of extinction of a threatened species.

-Priority actions to address this key threatening process have been identified in Priorities for Biodiversity Adaptation to Climate Change.
+Priority actions to address this key threatening process have been identified in Adapting to Climate Change.

 Weeds such as lantana and bitou bush can compete with native plants for resources such as light, nutrients and space.